Onelinerhub/onelinerhub/README.md

 ## Help by contributing
 Create a pull request with new code files or edited versions of current files.

+### Help needed now:
+- Python code pieces
+- Lua code pieces
+- Git code pieces
+- Any new technologies not listed [here](https://onelinerhub.com/) are also welcome

 ## Principles
 - Micro solutions are ment to solve specific issue in **modern** versions of technologies (browsers, compilers, databases, etc.)
 - Solution should be as short and simple as possible